MalcolmMashig/cavalytics-comp/cav-comp-analysis.md

 ![](cav-comp-analysis_files/figure-markdown_github/unnamed-chunk-2-1.png)

-This results from the fact that, over time, the average number of rooms per person has generally decreased while the average number of bedrooms per person has generally increased.
+This results somewhat from the fact that, over time, the average number of rooms per person has generally decreased while the average number of bedrooms per person has generally increased.

 ``` r
 rooms_per_person <- renters %>%